 Your Suit as the Language of Success

 Dressing for success is a bit like writing, if you’re writing to communicate a message to your readers, you have to be mindful of the language, syntax, grammar and the choice of your words.
 Think of every element of your outfit as a word in a sentence—from the fabric of your suit to the style of your pockets.
-Make sure you know the meaning of each word, and choose your words carefully.
+Make sure you know the meaning of each word and choose your words carefully.

 Ask yourself this: What does your suit say about you?
 What do the details say?

 The wardrobe stylists behind the characters Harvey Specter and Mike Ross in the show “Suits” obviously understand this “language.”
-While both characters look incredible in their well-fitting suits, the details of their looks conveys two very different messages.
+While both characters look incredible in their well-fitting suits, the details of their looks convey two very different messages.

 In the show, Mike Ross frequently wears a slimmer, more understated and conservatively (but still smartly) tailored suit (slim notch lapel, no vest, slim tie with a small four-in-hand knot), representing the young associate, a bit wet behind the ears, but quickly rising under the promising tutelage of the firm’s top star, Harvey Specter.
 Harvey, on the other hand, truly dresses like a boss.
 He’s the top closer of his firm, and his power suits convey his status at his firm perfectly.
-Everything in Harvey’s look evokes strength from the 3-piece suit to the spread collar and windsor knot.
+Everything in Harvey’s look evokes strength from the 3-piece suit to the spread collar and Windsor knot.
 This stark contrast shows how effectively an outfit can communicate a message of power.

 Now we don’t blame you if you want to look like Harvey Specter.
 Like we said, the guy straight up looks boss.
 He’s there to make moves and it’s evident by his clothes alone that things have been working out rather nicely for him.
 Replicating a look like this requires a sensitivity to your context and the message you’re trying to get across.